 d.
-Assignability Unless it is a strictly personal right, the exercise of the usufruct may be assigned to another person.
+Assignability 1 Unless it is a strictly personal right, the exercise of the usufruct may be assigned to another person.

-The owner is entitled to assert his or her rights directly against such person.
+2 The owner is entitled to assert his or her rights directly against such person.

-2. Rights of the The owner may object to any unlawful or inappropriate use of the owner object. a.
+2. Rights of the owner a.
 Supervision